ska-telescope/sdp-lmc/docs/src/sdp_subarray.rst

 Introduction
 ------------

-The SDP Subarray Tango device is the principal means by which processing is initiated in SDP.
+The SDP subarray Tango device is the principal means by which processing is initiated in the SDP.

 State Model